2020–21 Marsh One-Day Cup

 The 2021 Marsh One-Day Cup was the 52nd season of the official List A domestic cricket competition being played in Australia.
-On 26 June 2020, Cricket Australia confirmed all the squads for the 2020–21 domestic cricket season.
-Western Australia were the defending champions.

-On 16 December 2020, Cricket Australia confirmed the schedule of the tournament, with the final scheduled to be played on 30 April 2021, the latest finish to a domestic cricket season in Australia.
-On 10 February 2021, Cricket Australia announced the reduction of the tournament from 22 to 16 matches due to concerns over bubble fatigue, which resulted in a full schedule change.
+Played during the first summer of the COVID-19 pandemic, the tournament's schedule was not confirmed until December 2020. with the final scheduled to be played on 30 April 2021, the latest finish to a domestic cricket season in Australia.
+On 10 February 2021, Cricket Australia reduced the tournament from 22 to 16 matches due to concerns over bubble fatigue, which resulted in a full schedule change.

 New South Wales won the tournament, after they beat Western Australia by 102 runs in the final.